 Conservation Strategies

 A recent evaluation of potential energy conservation measures on campus was performed by the international consulting firm Science Applications International Corporation (SAIC).
 The subsequent report described conservation strategies with the potential to reduce campus energy use by about 32% resulting in a 114,500 MTE CO2 reduction (this is about 22.5% of current emissions).
 According to SAIC these energy and emissions reductions require a capital investment of $151 million, with an annual return of $9.8 million in the form of avoided energy expenses (this represents about a 15 year simple payback).
-As a starting point, the University will commit to carrying out all of the SAIC report prescribed energy conservation measures by 2020.
+As a starting point, the University will commit to carrying out all of the SAIC report prescribed energy conservation as funds become available with a target date for completion of 2020.

 The SAIC report breaks down the potential energy savings in the following way: